Bregman algorithms for mixed-strategy generalized Nash equilibrium seeking in a class of mixed-integer games: Equilibrium seeking via Bregman operator splitting

-where $\varphi^{\rm E}(\cdot)=\frac{1}{2}\| \cdot \|^2$ and $\varphi_i^{\mathrm{GS}}(x_i) = \sum_{j =1}^{m_i} x_i^j \ln (x_i^j)$, for all $i \in \mc I$, with $x_i^j$ denoting the $j$-th component of $x_i$, is a Legendre function with domain $\bb R_{\geq 0}^m \times \bb R^{n + n_\theta + n_\rho}$ and it is $1$-strongly convex on $\operatorname{rint}(\mc X) \times \bb R^{n + n_\theta + n_\rho}$ with respect to the Euclidean norm. \end{lemma} \begin{proof} See Appendix \ref{ap:pf:le:str_cvx_Bregf}. \end{proof}
+where $\varphi^{\rm E}(\cdot)=\frac{1}{2}\| \cdot \|^2$ and $\varphi_i^{\mathrm{NE}}(x_i) = \sum_{j =1}^{m_i} x_i^j \ln (x_i^j)$, for all $i \in \mc I$, with $x_i^j$ denoting the $j$-th component of $x_i$, is a Legendre function with domain $\bb R_{\geq 0}^m \times \bb R^{n + n_\theta + n_\rho}$ and it is $1$-strongly convex on $\operatorname{rint}(\mc X) \times \bb R^{n + n_\theta + n_\rho}$ with respect to the Euclidean norm. \eod \end{lemma} \begin{proof} See Appendix \ref{ap:pf:le:str_cvx_Bregf}. \end{proof}

-We are now ready to present a GNE-seeking algorithm based on the B-FoRB as shown in Algorithm \ref{alg:BFoRB}, { which is a distributed algorithm with a central coordinator, whose role is only to update the dual variable $\lambda$ associated with the coupling constraint in \eqref{eq:coup_cons1}.}

-\begin{remark} In Algorithm \ref{alg:BFoRB}, $\accentset{\circ}{x}_{i} $, $\accentset{\circ}{y}_{i} $, and $\accentset{\circ}{\mu}_{i} $, for all $i \in \mc I$, as well as $\accentset{\circ}{\lambda} $ are auxiliary variables introduced only to improve the readability of the algorithm. \end{remark} \begin{remark}[Full decision information] {For simplicity,} we assume that the communication network through which the agents exchange information coincides with the interference network, which represents the cost couplings. \end{remark} \begin{remark} { By using the Gibbs-Shannon entropy, we obtain a closed-form mirror map onto a simplex, i.e., \eqref{eq:x_upd_alg_BFoRB}.
-As shown in \cite[Table 1]{gao20b}, one can select suitable regularizers to obtain closed-form mirror maps for different types of convex sets. } \end{remark}
+We are now ready to present a GNE-seeking algorithm based on the B-FoRB as shown in Algorithm \ref{alg:BFoRB}, { which is a {semi-decentralized} algorithm {that requires} a central coordinator, whose role is only to update the dual variable $\lambda$. {For simplicity,} we assume that the communication network coincides with the interference network, which represents the cost couplings.
+Additionally, In Algorithm \ref{alg:BFoRB}, $\accentset{\circ}{x}_{i} $, $\accentset{\circ}{y}_{i} $, and $\accentset{\circ}{\mu}_{i} $, for all $i \in \mc I$, as well as $\accentset{\circ}{\lambda} $ are auxiliary variables introduced only to improve the readability of the algorithm.